viamrobotics/docs/docs/tutorials/projects/helmet.md

 ## Set up your helmet monitor

+Get your hardware ready and connected to the Viam platform:

-Plug your webcam into your computer.
+1. Plug your webcam into your computer.

-Make sure your computer (whether it's a personal computer or an SBC) is connected to adequate power, and turn it on.
+2. Make sure your computer (whether it's a personal computer or an SBC) is connected to adequate power, and turn it on.

-If you haven't already, [install `viam-server`](/get-started/installation/) on the computer you're using for this project, and set up the connection between your machine and the [Viam app](https://app.viam.com).
+3. If you haven't already, [create a new machine](/fleet/machines/#add-a-new-machine) in the [Viam app](https://app.viam.com) and follow the instructions to [install `viam-server`](/get-started/installation/) on the computer you're using for this project.

 ## Configure the camera and computer vision

 ### Configure your physical camera

-Configure your [webcam](/components/camera/webcam/) so that your machine knows where to pull images from:
+Configure your [webcam](/components/camera/webcam/) so that your machine can get the video stream from the camera:

 1. On the [Viam app](https://app.viam.com), navigate to your machine's page.
    Check that the **Last online** indicator reads "Live"; this indicates that your machine is turned on and that its instance of `viam-server` is in contact with the Viam app.